GSecurity1979/Notes/Guide to Star Trek Online.md

 Ship seating: any, for pvp you want cmdr intel

-Ship Weapons: any, preferably with crtd mods, try to put cannons or beams or torps in front and 360 weps at the back
+Ship Weapons: any, preferably with dmg mods, try to put cannons or beams or torps in front and 360 weps at the back

 Ship gear: fleet core, iconian shield, prevailing fortified engines, colony secondary/deflector